Brentlyw/RATpoison/README.md

 # Features
 - Traverses actively established connections with the host machine
-- Filters out signed executables
+- Filters out signed executables, with exception to high entropy but signed executables
 - Filters out local IPs
-- Filters out Microsoft ISPs
+- Filters out Microsoft, Akamai, and Cloudflare connections

 # How to use?
 1.)
 Install requirements.txt